-Strategy Responsible Party Technical Assistance/Education Keep appraised of federal and state program funding cycles and specific funding opportunities, advise local agencies about them in a timely way, and help to zero in on projects that fit program requirements and are far enough along in delivery to maximize chances for success at bringing federal or state discretionary funds AMBAG; RTPAs into the region Seek grant funding to develop a regional economic modeling tool that helps to identify and address the reasons for the jobs/housing imbalance in the region as well as simulate the effects of various kinds of economic development.
+Strategy Responsible Party Technical Assistance/Education Keep appraised of federal and state program funding cycles and specific funding opportunities, advise local agencies about them in a timely way, and help to zero in on projects that fit program requirements and are far enough along in delivery to maximize chances for success at bringing federal or state discretionary funds into the region AMBAG; RTPAs Seek grant funding to develop a regional economic modeling tool that helps to identify and address the reasons for the jobs/housing imbalance in the region as well as simulate the effects of various kinds of economic development.
 AMBAG Educate and provide resource material to local jurisdiction elected officials and the public about the economic benefits of sustainable development to both the public and private sector.
 AMBAG; local jurisdictions; RTPAs Provide grant technical support as well as letters of support to jurisdictions and public agencies looking to implement projects that are consistent with the Sustainable Communities Strategy.
 AMBAG Work with the Office of Planning and Research (OPR) to educate local jurisdictions about new CEQA options and analysis requirements including streamlining in SB 375, SB 743, and potential future legislation that includes CEQA incentives.
 OPR; AMBAG; local jurisdictions Increase public perception of the value, benefits, and use of transit, vanpool, and rideshare services, via activities such as the 511 website, image and product-specific advertising, promotion of new and restructured services, the guaranteed ride home program, outreach for special events, and education for those unfamiliar with alternative modes, including transit services and bicycle facilities, with both access and safety education.
-RTPAs; transit agencies Transportation Facilitate local jurisdiction adoption and implementation of a complete streets policy by recommending adoption of the region's guidelines.
-Encourage local jurisdictions to implement design principles consistent with the regional complete streets guidelines whenever completing local streets and road projects.
-Initiate a technical assistance program to help local agencies develop street designs or AMBAG; RTPAs; local jurisdictions implement complete streets that are sensitive to their surroundings and context.
+RTPAs; transit agencies